codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

   * Memory usage: View memory usage (Y-axis) by time (X-axis) for the duration of the build.
   * Disk usage: View disk usage (Y-axis) by time (X-axis) for the duration of the build.
 The red line is set at 90% of the maximum disk space.
     To see the precise usage at different points in time, mouse over the dots.
-    Viewing the actual disk usage for a build during its run allows you to better gauge and set the [minimum disk space for the build volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#runtime), and retain more space for caching purposes.
+    Viewing the actual disk usage for a build during its run allows you to better gauge the [minimum disk space required for the build volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#runtime).